 How To Make Ground Beef Taco Salad With Cilantro Lime Vinaigrette

-- In a large skillet (non-stick, stainless, cast iron), heat the oil over medium heat.
+- In a large skillet (non-stick, stainless, or cast iron), heat the oil over medium heat.
 Add the ground beef and let the fat start to render.
 Sprinkle on the taco seasoning, and cook, breaking up any large chunks with a wooden spoon, until the meat is browned and no pink remains, about 7-8 minutes.
 Drain any excess fat, then remove from heat and set aside.
 I like to line a large plate with a paper towel to absorb some of the grease.
-Can you say easy cleanup?
-Yes, please.

 - To prepare the vinaigrette, grab all the necessary ingredients and a food processor or heavy-duty blender.
 Combine olive oil, vinegar, lime juice, garlic, honey, and cilantro.
 Pulse until the mixture is beautifully emulsified and well combined.
 Take a little taste and add salt and pepper as needed.